 Step 9: Double-Check Everything

-OK, you have written a first (or revised) draft of your product descriptions.
+OK, you have written your product descriptions’ first (or revised) draft.
 You’ve made a lot of progress!
 But you are not done yet!

 - Used a descriptive and compelling headline?

 - Made your product come alive to the prospect?